Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Introduction

 In this paper we develop new methods to analyze the distribution of mortality risk with the objective of measuring and explaining health inequality within and across populations.
 We demonstrate our methodology using two waves of the Demographic and Health Surveys (DHS) with information on more than 400,000 births from India.
 We estimate the underlying infant mortality risk with associated uncertainty and complex posterior covariance structure using Bayesian hierarchical logistic regression fit via Markov chain Monte Carlo (MCMC).
 Bayesian estimation and MCMC methods can handle complex models and facilitate the propagation of model and estimation uncertainty into subsequent analysis of inequality.
 Hierarchical models are a natural choice in our context because cases in our data set are nested in larger sampling units: births are nested in mothers, mothers are nested within sampling clusters, which are nested in districts and districts in states.
 Our inference target is the empirical distribution of mortality risk both marginally and as a function of covariates.

-We make a number of contributions with broader applications to the existing literature inequality in ELM.
-First, we show that the usual practice of measuring inequality in ELM between groups of births using measures from the income inequality is not appropriate.
-Thus we suggest that to investigate ELM one needs measures that are specifically developed for mortality.
+We make a number of contributions with broader applications to the existing literature on inequality in infant and child mortality.
+First, we show that the usual practice of measuring inequality in infant and child mortality using measures from the income inequality is not appropriate.
+Thus we suggest that to investigate infant and child mortality one needs measures that are specifically developed for mortality.

-Second, proper assessment of inequality requires the consideration of within-group variability.
-We introduce methods that are appropriate for quantifying inequality in ELM within and between groups of births.
+Second, we show that proper assessment of inequality requires consideration of within-group variability.
+We introduce methods that are appropriate for quantifying inequality in infant and child mortality within and between groups of births.
 We introduce summary measures that quantify the overall difference between two distributions.
 We develop adjustments that parsimoniously summarize differences between distributions of mortality risk.
 We extend covariate adjustment methods from the demographic literature by expanding the types of comparisons.
 We propose comparisons between distributions, while most research in demography and public health only compares means or other summary measures.
-Our methods allow us to separate the impacts of changes in population composition from changes in the covariate-outcome relationship for binary outcomes.
+Our methods allow us to separate the impacts of changes in population composition from changes in the covariate-outcome relationship.
 This makes it possible to answer questions such as how the distribution of mortality risk in 1995 would have looked if there had been no changes in the distribution of maternal age since 1975.
 We also develop ANOVA methods applied after Bayesian model fitting to quantify within-and-between group variance in mortality risk. \cite{Gakidou:2002} have suggested that most of the variance in mortality risk occurs within groups of births, not between them.
 We develop methodology to formally demonstrate the truth of this hypothesis.
 Our methodology directly allows for complex inference targets while allowing for measurement of uncertainty.
 Inequality measures and ANOVA are examples of new complex inferential targets that benefit from Bayesian inference.